Plasma - Bargraph with IN-33 "glow transfer" - tube

 For these pictures I've modulated the controller with a stereo audio signal from my notebook's sound card.
 The drive level is a bit too low, but you can add any cheap operational amplifier here to increase the line level for optimum drive.

-The PCB is made with the EAGLE layout program which can be downloaded as freeware at www.cadsoft.de.
-The eagle source files are available here.
+The PCB is made with the EAGLE layout program

-The source code for the µC and a pre-compiled hex - file can be downloaded here.
+The source code for the µC and a pre-compiled hex - file can be downloaded

 The layout for the voltage step-up-converter is available here.
 It's built with the common switcher IC "MC34063A".